 Spain’s capacity market largely fails guidance published by the European Commission to help countries judge whether extra national support for coal, gas and hydropower plants is good value or needed.

-I published on Tuesday a report with the Institute for Energy Economics and Financial Analysis (IEEFA), which highlighted how various reforms could boost value for money under Spain’s capacity mechanism, which pays out around €1 billion annually, to gas, coal, hydropower generators and to energy-intensive industries.
+I(IEEFA), which highlighted how various reforms could boost value for money under Spain’s capacity mechanism, which pays out around €1 billion annually, to gas, coal, hydropower generators and to energy-intensive industries.